PRIVACY AND CONFIDENTIALITY POLICY

 4. Other administrative or incidental activities including procuring goods and services and complying with reporting requirements.

-Collection of Personal and Health Information
+Collection of Sensitive (Personal and Health) Information

 The types of Personal Information healthAbility routinely collects may include: name, date of birth, phone number, address, email address, gender, title, employment history, educational and professional qualifications, financial history, tax file number, salary and wage information, credit card and bank account information.

-The types of Health Information healthAbility routinely collects may include: information such as symptoms or diagnosis and the treatment given, medical reports, specialist reports, test results, pharmaceutical prescriptions, certificates of capacity and clinical notes.
+The types of Health Information healthAbility routinely collects may include information such as symptoms or diagnosis and the treatment given, medical reports, specialist reports, test results, pharmaceutical prescriptions, certificates of capacity and clinical notes.
 The type of information healthAbility collects will depend on the individual’s interaction with healthAbility and the information that may be necessary to assist persons with their health or community needs.

 1. Completes a registration form or medical history or attends to obtain services.